instadw/instadwell-blog/_posts/2025-10-14-2025-10-14-pg-vs-hostel-vs-co-living-which-is-the-right-choice-for-you.md

 ---
-title: "2025-10-14 PG vs Hostel vs Co-living: Which Is the Right Choice for You?"
+title: "PG vs Hostel vs Co-living: Which Is the Right Choice for You?"
 description: "One of the biggest decisions a student or working professional makes before starting their journey is choosing the right accommodation.
 Where you live directly impacts your comfort, productivity, safety, and social life.